 Your Local Park

-If your local park or open space doesn’t have an existing Friends Group, you could even think about starting one – you can get advice and help to do this from Birmingham Open Spaces Forum (BOSF), a network organisation that aims to bring together all the people in Birmingham with an interest in open spaces.
-BOSF offers opportunities for groups and individuals interested in open spaces to share knowledge and experience.
+If your local park or open space doesn’t have an existing Friends Group, you could even think about starting one – you can get advice and help to do this from Birmingham Open Spaces Forum (BOSF).

 Lots of people volunteer to help with practical projects in their local park.
-If you would like to volunteer, contact the Park Ranger service for more information - a list of Ranger 'hubs' can be found by clicking here.
+If you would like to volunteer, contact the Park Ranger service for more information here.

-If you are a school you can bring a group of children to help out at a local planting event.
+Children thrive when allowed to play and learn outside.
+If you are a school you can bring a group of children to help out at a BTFL planting event.